crate/cratedb-toolkit/doc/io/iceberg/index.md

 ### Cloud

-A canonical invocation for copying data from InfluxDB Cloud to CrateDB Cloud.
+A canonical invocation for copying data from an Iceberg table on AWS S3 to CrateDB Cloud.
 Please note the `ssl=true` query parameter on the CrateDB cluster URL.

 ```shell